Survivors of abuse at Irish Spiritans order urged to come forward

 The abuse allegations go back as far as the 1970s and involve schools that were managed by the Holy Ghost Order, including Dublin’s prestigious Blackrock College.

-It emerged last week in an RTE Radio Documentary on One programme that the religious order had paid 5.0 million euro in settlements towards abuse and support services since 2004.
+It emerged last week in an RTE Radio Documentary on One programme that the religious order had paid five million euro in settlements towards abuse and support services since 2004.

+Allegations of abuse have been made against at least 77 priests from the Irish Spiritans.

 Fr Kelly told a press conference at Dublin’s RDS: “On behalf of the Spiritan Congregation in Ireland, I want to express my deepest and most sincere sorrow to every person who was abused by a member of the Spiritans, or by a staff member, in any of our schools.